 - Pocket hole jig and/or doweling jig

 NOTE: Just like the poplar bed and nightstands I built, I wanted this piece to match.
 So I built this from poplar wood.
-It came rough sawn from my local saw mill for a little over $1 a board foot.
+It came rough sawn from my local sawmill for a little over $1 a board foot.
 To give some perspective, I bought enough for this dresser and a second one for about $100 in poplar lumber.

 .

 The downside to the wood being so cheap is that the boards come rough and in varying widths and lengths, so the first thing I did was run everything through the planer to get it smoothed out.
-I had to cut my boards to “non standard sizes” as needed to glue up panels.
-But in the plans, I used standard board sizes to make things a little easier.

 Step 1: Assemble Side Panels of 5 Drawer Dresser

 The frame of the dresser is made from 2x2s and the wood I got was only 1x.
 So I had to laminate them.
 I did the same thing on the nightstands I built.
-I ripped strips from my board roughly 1 ¾ā wide and glued them up in twos.
-Once the glue was dry, I ran them through the table saw again to clean up the glue joints and to get both sides 1 ½ā thick.
-If you’re using 2x2s to start with, you get to skip that part.
+I ripped strips from my board roughly 1 ¾” wide and glued them up in twos.

 Then, I cut them on the miter saw to their final lengths.
 You can get the cut list in the plans.
 Now it was time to make the side panels.
 I ripped boards down on my table saw to glue up for the side panels.

 Once the glue was dry and everything was sanded, I assembled the dresser sides.
-Thereās a million ways to do this, but I used a combination of pocket holes and dowels.
-I used pocket holes at the top of the frame and for the panel and I used dowels at the bottom so you wouldn’t see any pocket holes.
+There’s a million ways to do this, but I used a combination of pocket holes and dowels.

-I used a bar clamp to clamp the dowel joints tight, wiped off the squeeze out, and set it aside while I made the second one.
+I used a bar clamp to clamp the dowel joints tight, wiped off the squeeze-out, and set it aside while I made the second one.
 I let both get good and dry before moving on.

 Step 2: Assemble DIY Modern Dresser Frame